jgurhem/tampermonkey_wasm/article1.md

 The option `--target no-modules` making sure that there is no import to modules that are not allowed within userscripts.
 Our WebAssembly is available at `./pkg/addition_bg.wasm`.
+`wasm-pack` also produces Javascript helper code that will help load and instantiate the WebAssembly and offers Javascript bindings around the code within the assembly.

 ## A GitHub Action